Our Proven 5-step Process For Implementing Managed Services

 The second step in our engagement process is pulling together the data and information that was gathered in the discovery process.
-We then meet internally to review those findings to discuss the strengths and weaknesses of the network.
-It’s also important to apply existing knowledge about the particular business and their industry to develop a strategy moving forward.
+We then meet internally to review those findings to discuss the strengths and weaknesses of the of the network.
+It’s also important to apply existing knowledge about that business and their industry to develop a strategy moving forward.
 As we seek to prepare a formal proposal, we identify any red flags so that we can avoid surprises and unexpected IT costs should we engage with that client.
 One of our core philosophies at Connecting Point is that the IT initiative for each client should revolve around a written IT roadmap that we create in concert with the client.
 This process allows us to avoid unexpected IT expenses and helps our client properly prioritize IT investments and implementations.
 One of the end results of the environment review process is the identification of items that require planning or budgeting.
 We may also uncover certain challenges that need to be addressed and implemented prior to onboarding.

 Once we’ve worked through the initial discovery and environment review, we can prepare formal proposals to present to the client.
 Our written proposals outline our engagement process, support methodology, growth strategies and pricing estimates.
 Even though we leverage the same support structure for all clients, we build a very specific strategy for each organization.
 Our goal in each engagement is to address specific risk factors, performance needs and functionality requirements.
 By addressing each of those areas, we can lay the foundation for a predictable IT spending structure and a great partnership.
 All our relationships use a fixed fee support structure that leverage an “all you can eat” approach.
 Our proposals reflect that approach.

 When a client chooses Connecting Point and we start a relationship, we employ a formal onboarding process to bring a client onto our managed services platform.
-We believe that starting strong is a huge indicator for long-term success, so we treat every onboarding as a standalone project.
+We believe that starting strong is a huge indicator for long-term success and so we treat every onboarding as a standalone project.
 We have a dedicated process and a dedicated team to work through the onboarding and we only schedule one project at a time to ensure a clear, focused engagement.
 During this process, we offboard any legacy tools or services (sometimes in conjunction with a previous person or provider), install our tools, create baseline documentation and provide end user training.
 Although the onboarding process creates a firm foundation to grow the partnership, this process truly takes 60-90 days to produce core results.